raclettejs/raclette-docs/docs/examples/cooking-steps/frontend/api/data.md

 ::: details Returns

 - data - The resultobject
+- response - The response from the server
 - query - the query object
 - execute - an awaitable funciton to trigger the action call
 - isLoading - a boolean indicator for the loading/fetch state